valtimo-platform/valtimo-documentation/release-notes/major10/10.1.0/valtimo-frontend-libraries.md

   The option to translate subprocess title is now added.
 A new key with the value of the `processDefinitionKey` can be used in the translation file to override the default.

+* **Introducing a new case tab 'Notes'**

+  A new case tab `Notes` has been added which brings the following functionalities:
+  - Add a new note to a case.
+  - A view of all the notes that have been added to a case.

+  Currently, it's not possible yet to delete or update a note.

 ## Bugfixes